 You might consider deducting sales tax instead of the state income tax as an alternative strategy—it's an either/or option.
 You can claim income taxes or sales taxes but not both.

-This generally won't change your federal tax liability because the sales tax deduction is also eliminated for purposes of calculating the AMT if you're subject to the AMT.
-But deducting the sales tax can make any state tax refunds non-taxable in the following year.
+This might not change your federal tax liability because the sales tax deduction is also eliminated for purposes of calculating the AMT if you're subject to the AMT.
+But deducting the sales tax instead can make any state tax refunds non-taxable in the following year.